penalara/engineInputGHCFile/schema-doc/ghc-definitions-avoidgapsbetweensesions.md

 Indicates if it should avoid free gaps between sessions for the teacher.
 It is a ponderable condition.

-> If did not specify, the motor will assign a true value.
+> If did not specify, the engine will assign a true value.
 >

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |